Search Articles

 • Add a CoQ10 supplement (ideally ubiquinol) 100mg BID to counter the depleting effects of the statin drug.

 • Given the existing autoimmune diagnosis, your focus on excessive intestinal permeability is appropriate.
-Food sensitivities associated with leaky gut are often at play in osteoarthritis.
-Consider a focused (partial) elimination diet – including both gluten and dairy foods and, in the case of RA, adding nightshade vegetables amd perhaps other lectins to that list.
-While a full elimination diet might be most helpful for this woman, we are sensitive to the travel ahead and what may or may not be feasible vs. theoretically optimal for her to achieve while away from home.
+Food sensitivities associated with leaky gut are often at play in Both rheumatoid and osteoarthritis.
+Consider a focused (partial) elimination diet – including both gluten and dairy foods and, in the case of RA, adding nightshade vegetables (and perhaps other lectins) to that list, as they are common cross-reactive triggers for this particular AI target.
+Prioritize gluten first.

 • Lastly, consider adding Undenatured Type 2 Collagen.
 The link is to a helpful research review.
 The mechanism is not agreed conclusively, but it appears UC-II works primarily by promoting oral tolerance to collagen that can stop the cycle of ongoing inflammation to endemic tissue, arresting the process.
 It appears at least 40mg/day is required; 60mg in divided doses on an empty stomach (key!) is often effective.
 This is available in many products, some combined with anti-inflammatory agents, especially bromelain and boswellia e.g. Life Extension ArthroMax Advanced, Pure Encapsulations’ Joint Complex, Metagenics OsteoVantiv (note: though it’s <50mg dose, the magnesium oxide may not be well tolerated in this latter option for individual’s with optimal or loose stools).